hopsparser/hopsparser/README.md

 Instead of using a pretrained model, one can train his own model.
 Training a model with BERT definitely requires a GPU.
-Unless you have a GPU with a very large amount of onboard memory, I advise to use very small batch sizes (3 or 4) for training.
+Unless you have a GPU with a very large amount of onboard memory, I advise to use very small batch sizes (2, 4, 8, 16, 32, 64) for training.
 Otherwise you are likely to run out of memory.

 Training can be performed with the following steps: